henry-burgess/jspsych-survey-control/README.md

 # jspsych-survey-control
 _A jsPsych plugin that enables control questions to be added to behavioural experiments._

+_Note: This package has been deprecated.
+Use [jspsych-attention-check](https://www.npmjs.com/package/jspsych-attention-check) instead._

 ## Parameters
 `question`
 - **Required:** yes